sulayliu/tripPlanner/README.md

 * The program displays the estimated time between each segment of a trip.
 A trip can have 1 or more segments.
 The segments of the trip are "walk", "Transfer" and "Ride".

 # How to start?
-when users should open the index.html file in the browser, the page works.
+Whenever users should open the index.html file in the browser, the page works.